 8: Boot to Legacy Devices in UEFI Enabled Laptop

-It therefore happens that installation of other operating systems other than what is specified is viewed as improper by UEFI boot feature.
+Therefore, installation of other operating systems other than what is specified is viewed as improper by UEFI boot feature.

-In order to bypass this security bottleneck, press F2, Del, F1, F10 or other relevant key combination to access your laptop BIOS settings and choose to disable UEFI in favor of Legacy.
+In order to bypass this bottleneck, press F2, Del, F1, F10 or other relevant key combination to access your laptop BIOS settings and choose to disable UEFI in favor of Legacy.
 Do this if you intend to boot from a legacy operating system DVD or USB boot stick.